nflverse/nflreadpy/docs/betting/dashboard.md

 The rendered output includes a dedicated **Search Results** panel that summarises matches across the selected datasets, making it straightforward to locate specific players, events, or markets without leaving the terminal.
+The **Line Ladders** panel now highlights the most favourable scope for each price level with an asterisk and an explicit `Best` column, helping traders quickly identify which segment of the market is offering the strongest price.

 ## Streamlit dashboard